GenAstro/Epicycle/EpicycleBase/src/index.md

 ## Philosophy

-AstroBase follows the principle that "good abstractions enable powerful compositions."
+EpicycleBase follows the principle that "good abstractions enable powerful compositions."
 By providing a solid foundation of abstract types, the higher-level packages in Epicycle can:

 - Share common interfaces
 - Ensure type safety across the system